juji-io/datalevin/doc/query.md

 The third case is the value equality case, where `e` and `f` are linked due to unification of attribute values, then `:ave` index is scanned to find the target's entity IDs.
-The above three methods are essentially scanning indices for a list of entity IDs.
+These methods are essentially scanning indices for a list of entity IDs.
 Other attribute values then need to be merge scanned to obtain a full relation.

-The fourth method instead does merge scan first, then attempt to join two relations using hash join afterwards.
-The choice of probing and building side of the hash join is determined during execution, instead of being predetermined by the planner.
-This avoids the possibility of building the hash table on the wrong side due to inaccurate cardinality estimation.
-This property also makes our join tree more like a zig-zag one, rather than a pure left-deep join tree.

 The choice of these methods is determined by the optimizer based on its cost estimation.